a11to1n3/LimeSoDa/docs/source/installation.rst

 Verifying Installation
 ----------------------

-To verify that pyLimeSoDa is installed correctly, you can run:
+To verify that LimeSoDa is installed correctly, you can run:

 .. code-block:: python

-   import pyLimeSoDa
+   import LimeSoDa
-   print(pyLimeSoDa.__version__)
+   print(LimeSoDa.__version__)

 This should print the version number of the installed package.